 Dr. Li has been working with Drs.
 Marc Goldstein and Peter Schlegel at Cornell since 1988.
 He is an internationally recognized expert in the no-scalpel vasectomy (NSV) and a leading researcher in male infertility microsurgery.
 He has been one of the key figures in developing the surgical manual and protocol for the NSV technique, which has become the most popular vasectomy technique in North America.
-His expertise in the field of vasectomy and research in male infertility microsurgical techniques has been internationally recognized.
+He is internationally recognized in no-scalpel vasectomy (NSV) and research in male infertility microsurgical techniques.
 He continues to share his vast expertise by training several hundred urologists to perform the NSV and male infertility microsurgeries worldwide.

-As a Principal and Co-Principal Investigator, Dr. Li and his team have been rewarded several multi-million dollar grants from the Bill & Melinda Gates Foundation, Canadian Challenge Fund and NIH for the purpose of HIV prevention through male circumcision since 2011.
+As a Principal and Co-Principal Investigator, Dr. Li and his team have been rewarded several multi-million-dollar grants from the Bill & Melinda Gates Foundation, Canadian Challenge Fund, and NIH of HIV prevention through male circumcision since 2011.
 By working closely with his mentor Dr. Marc Goldstein and his colleagues, Drs.
-Richard Lee and Mark Barone, Dr. Li has and continues to play a key leading role in several international randomized clinical trials, as well as surgical training workshops for the ShangRing circumcision technique in Africa and China.
-His ShangRing male circumcision research project in Africa gained global attention, where it was mentioned by Mr. Bill Gates in his 2012 annual report and featured in the WHO official pamphlets in 2012 and 2013.
+Richard Lee, Dr. Li has and continues to play a critical leading role in several international randomized clinical trials and surgical training workshops for the ShangRing circumcision technique in Africa and China.
+They completed more than 8 RCT and clinical studies in Africa since 2010.
+His ShangRing male circumcision research project in Africa gained global attention.
+It was mentioned by Mr. Bill Gates in his 2012 annual report and featured in the WHO official pamphlets in 2012 and 2013.
 The ShangRing initially received WHO prequalification in 2015.
-Recently, the simplified no-flip ShangRing technique with the use of topical cream anesthesia obtained WHO prequalification in March 2019, a step forward for the global Men's Health project and a significant contribution to the scale-up of male circumcision efforts in Africa.
-Dr. Li was invited to give a state-of-the-art lecture, entitled "Urology and Global Health: Global Circumcision- WHO Cares" at the opening Plenary session of 2016 (AUA) American Urological Meeting, San Diego, CA.
+Recently, the simplified no-flip ShangRing technique using topical cream anesthesia obtained WHO prequalification in March 2019.
+The significant impact of the ShangRing for global reproductive health and HIV prevention was also recognized and endorsed by the World Health Organization in August 2020.
+The ShangRing project's work was listed by the United States President's Emergency Plan for AIDS Relief (PEPFAR) under the U.S. Department of State's website in February 2020, a significant contribution to the scale-up of male circumcision efforts in Africa.
+The AUA invited him to give a state-of-the-art lecture, entitled "Urology and Global Health: Global Circumcision- WHO Cares" at the Opening Plenary session of the 2016 (AUA) American Urological Meeting, San Diego, CA. The African Union Commission invited him and his colleague, Dr. Richard Lee, to present their clinical research work in front of 25 African countries' leaders and representatives in Rwanda in November 2019.

 Dr. Philip Li is a member of the American Urological Association (AUA), the American Society for Reproductive Medicine (ASRM), and the American Society of Andrology (ASA).
 Dr. Li served as a board member for the Membership Committee (2001-2002) of the American Society of Andrology.
-Currently, he is the Vice President of the Asian Andrology Association.
-He is also a board member of the World Chinese Urology Society (WCUA) and severs as an Associate Editor-in-Chief of the National Journal of Andrology.
-He is also an editor for the Journal of Asian Andrology, and consultant editor for the Journal of Asian Urology.
-In addition, he has proudly served as a board member for the Video and Award Committee of the American Society for Reproductive Medicine (ASRM) since 2010.
-At the 2013 ASRM meeting in Boston, he was elected to be a member of the Board of Directors of the Society for Male Reproduction and Urology (SMRU, 2013-2018).
-Dr. Li graduated from medical school in Chongqing, China in 1983 and completed his surgery/urology residency training in his hometown of Chongqing, China in 1986.
+Currently, he is the President-elect for the Society for Male Reproduction and Urology, affiliated to ASRM.
+He is Vice President of the Asian Andrology Association.
+He is also a board member of the World Chinese Urology Society (WCUA) and serves as an Associate Editor-in-Chief of the National Journal of Andrology.
+He is also an editor for the Journal of Asian Andrology and consultant editor for the Journal of Asian Urology.
+Besides, he has proudly served as a board member for the Video and Award Committee of the American Society for Reproductive Medicine (ASRM) since 2010.
+At the 2013 ASRM meeting in Boston, he was a member of the Board of Directors of the Society for Male Reproduction and Urology (SMRU, 2013-2018).
+Dr. Li graduated from medical school in Chongqing, China, in 1983 and completed his surgery/urology residency training in Chongqing, China, in 1986.
 Before coming to the United States in 1988.
-Dr. Li had worked with and mentored by Dr. Li Shunqiang, who is recognized as a prominent pioneer in clinical Andrology and known internationally as the inventor of the No-Scalpel Vasectomy (NSV) technique.
-From 1988 to 1991, Dr. Li was a post-doctoral fellow in male infertility and microsurgery at the Population Council, Center for Biomedical Research on the campus of Rockefeller University; with a joint fellowship at the Center for Male Reproductive Medicine and Microsurgery, Department of Urology, the New York Presbyterian Hospital, Weill Cornell Medical College of Cornell University under the direction of Dr. Marc Goldstein.
-Since 1991, he has been part of the faculty at the Urology Department at Weill Cornell Medicine/New York-Presbyterian.
-In 2015, Dr. Li was recognized for 25 Years of Service by Weill Cornell Medicine.
+Dr. Li had worked with and mentored Dr. Li Shunqiang, who is recognized as a prominent pioneer in clinical Andrology and known internationally as the No-Scalpel Vasectomy inventor (NSV) technique.
+From 1988 to 1991, Dr. Li was a post-doctoral fellow in male infertility and microsurgery at the Population Council, Center for Biomedical Research on the campus of Rockefeller University; with a joint fellowship at the Center for Male Reproductive Medicine and Microsurgery, Department of Urology, the New York-Presbyterian Hospital, Weill Cornell Medical College of Cornell University under the direction of Dr. Marc Goldstein.
+Since 1991, he has been part of the Urology Department faculty at Weill Cornell Medicine/New York-Presbyterian.
+In 2020, Dr. Li was recognized for the 30 Years of Service Millstone Award by Weill Cornell Medicine.

-Aside from Dr. Li's well decorated professional career at Weill Cornell Medicine, he is long distance runner and had successfully completed the New York City Marathon twice.
-He is happily married to his wife of over 30 years and the father of four lovely daughters (two of them are beautiful cats).
+Among Dr. Li's well decorated professional career at Weill Cornell Medicine, he is a long-distance runner and completed the New York City Marathon (1997 and 1998) and the South Hamptons Marathon in 2019.
+He is happily married to his wife of over 34 years and the proud father of four lovely daughters (two of them are adorable cats).

 You may contact Dr. Li at: